southor/tsobg/README.md

 ### Unit Tests

-Threre are some unit tests for tsobg, run like this:
+Threre are some unit tests for tsobg and Skyscrapers, run like this:
 ```
 python3 tsobg_test.py
+python3 Skyscrapers/Skyscrapers_test.py
 ```

 ## How it works